citizensadvice/build-and-private-ecr-push-action/README.md

 Please note that the ECR repository must be created beforehand.
 Repository creation is not currently within the scope of this Action.

+## Cache

+This action will automatically cache Docker image layers to the Github cache, however this feature is experimental.

 ## Authentication

 In order to give a repository the AWS permissions required to run this action, the Github repository name and the ECR repository ARN **must** be added to the `PrivateECRPush` configuration in the [AWS OIDC CDK](https://github.com/citizensadvice/aws-oidc-cdk) repository and then deployed.
 Please send a message to `#devops-support` in Slack for help with this.